-- ECYGs have worked for and raised awareness about the rights of children, rights of women, social justice, non-violence, tolerance, peace building, reconciliation, reconstruction, good governance, democracy and human rights - Workshop on the roles of civil society organizations in the promotion and protection of human rights - Non-violent conflict transformation workshop based on the Earth Charter principle to promote "comprehensive strategies to prevent violent conflicts and use collaborative problem-solving to manage and resolve ... conflicts and other disputes" (Principle 16b). - Workshop on "Conflict Prevention, Management and Resolution in Africa"
+- Raising awareness about the rights of children, rights of women, social justice, non-violence, tolerance, peace building, reconciliation, reconstruction, good governance, democracy and human rights; - Workshop on the roles of civil society organizations in the promotion and protection of human rights; - Non-violent conflict transformation workshop based on the Earth Charter principle to promote "comprehensive strategies to prevent violent conflicts and use collaborative problem-solving to manage and resolve ... conflicts and other disputes" (Principle 16b); - Workshop on "Conflict Prevention, Management and Resolution in Africa".